-We have four groups in Bumbles 1 and two in Bumbles 2.
-Each Group is equipped appropriately to ensure that all of the children in our care have endless opportunities to have fun, socialize, build relationships with one another and our grownups too.
-Our spaces are light, airy and invite the children to create, invent, explore, and much, much more ………Please click on the tabs below to read more about our individual groups and rooms.
+Our Nursery setting has 4 groups in separate rooms , each appropriately equipped to ensure that all of the children in our care have endless opportunities to have fun, socialise, build relationships with one another and our grownups too.
+Our spaces are light, airy and invite the children to create, invent, explore, and much, much more.

 As our babies’ interests and abilities change, the toys and equipment on offer are rotated to meet their ever increasing curiosity.
 Enjoying a very busy day in our Bumblinos means lots of different opportunities to explore and investigate are provided, ensuring that each child can reach his / her full potential.

-Parents are required to provide nappies / wipes and formula milk.
+Parents are required to provide nappies / wipes and baby’s milk.

 A wide variety of activities are on offer in both their own room and other areas of the Nursery.
 For example, paint, sand and water are always available and the bay landing area on our 1st floor is a great additional space for stories.